 Understanding Collaborative Leadership & Team Leadership

-How to become a collaborative leader and team leader who can motivate team members to deliver—and guide people to collaborate effectively
+Find out how to harness the art of collaborative leadership to motivate team members to deliver—and guide people to collaborate effectively.

 Before engaging others to execute ideas and innovations, the transformational leader ensures they themselves are grounded, connected, and feeling their purpose (especially in intense VUCA environments).
 Once feeling awake, conscious, and settled, we are now ready to focus our team/ partners/ peers/ colleagues/ collaborators on experimenting, evolving, and executing our innovations and transformations.

 This is team leadership and collaborative leadership: crucial in the quotidian moments that, taken together, scaffold up to determine the success or failure of every project.
 It is the 4th of our 6 spirals that make up transformational leadership.

 We will need to help our colleagues break through their own protective patterns and well-conditioned habits; unravel conflicts and misalignments that are stopping creative flow on executing transformational solutions; and adapt team structures, processes, and workflows to support our people both to get stuff done without lots of treacle getting in the way and ensure that creativity, emergence, and adaptation can occur so that the project is a fit for the future when complete.

 Once we have developed a transformational solution or innovation to a challenge, the requirement for technical expertise usually becomes clear.
 Gone are the days when we need to be the smartest gal or guy in the team.
 Today we need to be wiser, not smarter, than our team members.
 Our employees should be the technical experts needed to execute (whether in AI, blockchain, or carbon-sequestering).
 Our job in collaborative leadership is to have the wisdom needed to know who should be on a team, how to motivate and incentivize them, and how to ensure each individual helps the team to pull together toward a common goal.